RobertLippai/lego_mindstorms/guides/debug_mode.md

 From Finder click **Go** then click **Go To**

-In the Go To window paste:
+In the Go To window and paste:

-*~/Library/Containers/com.lego.retail.mindstorms.robotinventor/Data/Library/Application Support/MINDSTORMS_ROBOTINVENTOR/**
+`*~/Library/Containers/com.lego.retail.mindstorms.robotinventor/Data/Library/Application Support/MINDSTORMS_ROBOTINVENTOR/**`

+or vis shell `cd ~/Library/Containers/com.lego.retail.mindstorms.robotinventor/Data/Library/Application\ Support/MINDSTORMS_ROBOTINVENTOR/`

 Now open the **userSettings.json** with a text editor.
 ![alt text](./src/ms_folder.png?raw=true)

+vis shell: `nano userSettings.json` ctl+e for end of line replace `}` with `,“ui.debug”:true}` ctl+o enter ctl+x

 Go to the end of the file, and add the following string:
 **,“ui.debug”:true**